Printing Books with Amazon’s Kindle Direct Publishing

 Quality of KDP Print Books

 The books look fine, although once read, the front cover tends not to lie flat.
-Good quality (300 dpi or better) black & white photos and illustrations usually do well on white paper and sometimes on cream—CreateSpace cream paper had a definite yellow hue, so likely KDP cream paper will also.
+Good quality black & white photos and illustrations usually do well on white paper and sometimes on cream—KDP cream paper may have a distinct yellowish hue.
 Color illustrations with any digital printer do not fare as well, so be especially aware of this if printing children’s books – you may need to use the costly Custom Interior option.
 Be sure to have a printed proof book mailed to you for your approval, particularly to check the colors; do not rely on the online proof.
 Cost of a proof copy and shipping is inexpensive.
 Digital printing is not recommended for books full of high-quality art.

 Getting a KDP Print Book Into a Local Book Store